 - All samples must be logged onto the facility in the logbooks provided.
 Samples that have been fixed for imaging on the Confocal microscopes may be monitored and recorded to ensure that the fixation is adequate.

 - Work surfaces are to be decontaminated with 10 percent household bleach after any spillage of sample or hazardous material and after each user completes their work.

 - Instrument decontamination shall be performed according to protocols posted on each instrument, an addition to any special procedures required for particular samples (as decided by the Microscopy Imaging Safety Committee).

-- All spills, however small, must be recorded in the accident book and reported to the Core Director.
+- All spills, however small, must be recorded in the accident book and reported to the Core Facility Manager.

 - All liquid and solid waste and disposal is to be removed from the laboratory as biohazardous material by each user.

 - Gloves must be worn whenever handling or running biohazardous samples on the microscope.

 - Hands must be washed after handling biohazardous materials and before leaving the laboratory.